top of page

 June 2023

-Woodlands.co.uk aka Woodland Investment Management is wrong when it asserts that ‘[Juniper Meadow] has unfortunately been on the decline since WWII due to increasingly intensive farming methods utilised in the rural economy’.
+Woodlands.co.uk aka Woodland Investment Management was wrong when it asserted that ‘[Juniper Meadow] has unfortunately been on the decline since WWII due to increasingly intensive farming methods utilised in the rural economy’.
 The conservation grazing practiced by the previous owners has been proven to improve biodiversity.
 The practice increases the diversity of plant communities, recycles nutrients back into the soil, provides modes of seed dispersal, eliminates the use of herbicides, and can sequestrate as much carbon as a forest system, among other ecological benefits.

 In fact, the UK Department of Food & Rural Affairs recommends conservation grazing as it “creates vegetation at different heights, and small areas of bare ground.
 This makes it suitable for a wide range of wildlife in different habitats.
 It allows wildflowers to grow, flower and set seed each year.
 This provides pollen and nectar for invertebrates and increases invertebrate food available for birds.”